Head Over Heels

 No, she thought, glancing up into his eyes.
 That wasn’t true.
 Sawyer would have no qualms about getting ruffled, and a little shiver racked her body just as her sister Maddie walked into the kitchen, followed by her fiancé, Jax.

-Maddie took one look at Sawyer wedged between her Chloe’s thighs and stopped short so fast that Jax plowed into the back of her.
-“What’s this?” she asked, shocked.
+Not too long ago, both Tara and Chloe had nicknamed Maddie The Mouse, but she’d outgrown that moniker in spades since coming to Lucky Harbor.
+Now Maddie took one look at Sawyer wedged between Chloe’s thighs and stopped short so fast that Jax plowed into the back of her.
+“What’s this?” she demanded.

-Not that Chloe could blame her, as typically she and Sawyer didn’t share space well.
+Chloe couldn’t blame anyone for the shock, as typically she and Sawyer didn’t share space well.
 In fact, usually when forced into close proximity, they resembled two tigers circling each other, teeth bared.

 “Whatever it is,” Jax said, taking in the scene.
 “It looks like fun.”
 Jax was tall, lean, and on a mission as he poured himself a coffee and came directly toward Chloe, reaching for the drawer beneath her right thigh.
 “Can you move her leg?” he asked Sawyer.
 “I need a spoon, man.”